fac21/MariyaPeychinova-timer/README.md

 - _I made the mistake to commit .DS_Store file and now my terminal shows quote> Will need to check what I did wrong and how to fix it._

-_Apparantly, I can't use ' in the message._
+_Apparently, I can't use ' in the message._

 6. So how to make it stop when 00:00 and start the 5 minutes break?
-I tried everything with no succes.
+I tried everything with no success.

 __It took too long.
 Let's do something else!__

-7. Added an EventListener to the cancelButton to triger on 'click' event, using an arrow function to define the inline function and setInterval function in the eventListener to make the timer stop counting and used a template literal to assine the changes in its innerHTML.
+7. Added an EventListener to the cancelButton to trigger on 'click' event, using an arrow function to define the inline function and setInterval function in the eventListener to make the timer stop counting and used a template literal to assign the changes in its innerHTML.
 ```javascript
 startButton.addEventListener('click', () => {
     clearInterval(myInterval);